- Administration & Finance

 Subdivision is the process of dividing land into smaller parcels.
 A proposal might be as simple as subdividing one lot into two lots, but more often proposes a large number of new lots and roads in a developing neighbourhood.
 All subdivisions must follow the Town's Municipal Servicing standards.

-Our department is here to help!
-Please call us if you need any assistance with our application form.
+Please call MPS if you need any assistance with the application form.

 If your file receives a "conditional approval", you may then complete the applicable conditions on file.